hertzmann/hertzmann.github.io/_posts/2024-03-15-computer-graphics-research.md

 | <center><b> much of computer graphics research aims to develop generative models of visual art, communication, and visualization that look like the things we see in the world. </b></center> |

-In other words, this goal is not helping make pictures, but scientific descriptions of how to make pictures.
+In other words, this goal is not helping make pictures, but scientific descriptions of how to make pictures.  ([Pictures can be forms of communication, art, or both](https://www.dgp.toronto.edu/~hertzman/perspective/).)

 This subsumes the classic photorealistic rendering goals (making pictures that look like photographs), but also includes art and design (e.g., making pictures that look like paintings).
 (In "video," I mean all kinds of moving pictures, including animation and film.)